I’ve been thinking a great deal lately about team safety and the curse of organizational silence. That situation where:

 Ask participants to choose a number between 1 and 5 that indicates how safe they feel within the group and write it down.

-Have participants drop their answer into a hat or some container to keep responses anonymously.
+Have participants drop their answers into a hat or some container to keep responses anonymously.

-Facilitator tallies up to votes, divides by number of participants or tacks them to the wall – creating a visual heat map of the team’s responses.
+The facilitator tallies up to votes, divides by the number of participants, or tacks them to the wall – creating a visual heat map of the team’s responses.

 Acknowledge the results with a simple statement of the facts: Survey says….